-Important things you should keep in mind about these benef its: • Please remember that all benefits are brochure and are payable only when 5 ons in this • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9, Coordinating benefits with other coverage.
-You can receive covered Dental bene Dental Premier dentists and non-part ating Delta Dental PPO c lentists, Delta • The High and Standard Option do no ot have a calendar year de ductible. • The calendar year deductible for Prosper is \$250 per person (\$500 per family).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9, Coordinating benefits with other coverage. - You can receive covered Dental benefit services from participating Delta Dental PPO dentists, Delta Dental Premier dentists and non-participating dentists. - The High and Standard Option do not have a calendar year deductible. - The calendar year deductible for Prosper is \$250 per person (\$500 per family).
 The calendar year deductible applies to some benefits in this Section.
-We added "after the deductible" when the calendar year deductible applies. • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-See Section 5(c), Hospital benefits , for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. • Be sure to read Section 4, Your cost for covered services , for valuable information about how cost- sharing works.
+We added "after the deductible" when the calendar year deductible applies. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c), Hospital benefits, for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-Benefit Description You Pay Acci idental injury benefit High Option Standard Option Prosp er We cover restorative services and supplies necessary to promptly repair (but not replace) 50% of our allowance 50% of our allowance llowand

-We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+Benefit Description You Pay Accidental injury benefit High Option Standard Option Prosper We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury and all services must be completed within 365 days of the injury in order to be covered.
-50% of our allowance 50% of our allowance 50% of our allowance • damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, • the tooth has not been restored previously, except in a proper manner, and • the tooth has not been weakened by decay, periodontal disease, or other existing dental pathology.
-Not covered: All charges All charges All charges • Services for conditions caused by an accidental injury occurring before your eligibility date
+50% of our allowance 50% of our allowance 50% of our allowance damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, the tooth has not been restored previously, except in a proper manner, and the tooth has not been weakened by decay, periodontal disease, or other existing dental pathology.
+Not covered: All charges All charges All charges Services for conditions caused by an accidental injury occurring before your eligibility date